emptymalei/StatisticalPhysics/vocabulary/green.rst

    B_1[y] = B_2[y] = 0.

-The solution should be
+The solution to it is

 .. math::
    y(x) = \int _a ^b G(x\vert \xi) f(\xi) d\xi

-where Green function is defined as
+where :math:`G(x\vert \xi)` is the Green's function.
+The Green's function is an impulse response of the dynamical system, i.e.,

 .. math::
    L[G(x\vert \xi)] = \delta(x-\xi)